cytolab/cytolab/README.md

 ### CytoLab

-CytoLab is a branch of the Irish Lab, located at Vanderbilt University.
+CytoLab is associated with the CytoLab data science team and the Irish Lab at the University of Colorado (https://www.cytolab.org/).